WyriHaximusNet/docker-php/README.md

 ### ZTS

-NTS, or zend thread safe is the PHP version that is safe to be used and required my threading extensions such as pthreads or parallel.
+ZTS, or zend thread safe is the PHP version that is safe to be used and required my threading extensions such as pthreads or parallel.
 This image comes with the following extensions:

 | Extension    | Description                                                |